BIRSAx2/klotski/docs/use_cases/index.md

     </tr>
     <tr>
         <td>Description</td>
         <td> The game provides a set of 40 levels that can be selected.
-The different configuration are stored in a local file  </td>
+The different configuration are stored in an internal file  </td>
     </tr>
     <tr>
         <td>Data</td>